drake69/semseeker/README.md

--   the samplesheet dataframe should contain a column called Sample_Group, the admitted values are: Case, Control, Reference. if you don0t have the Refernce population you can duplicate the Control population rows and use Reference in the Sample_Group column.
+-   the samplesheet dataframe should contain a column called Sample_Group, the admitted values are: Case, Control, Reference. if you don't have the Refernce population you can duplicate the Control population rows and use Reference in the Sample_Group column.